testtrim/testtrim/README.md

     - `address-port` -- an array of an address and a port, eg. `["127.0.0.1/32", 8080]`
     - `address-port-range` -- an address of an address and port range, eg. `["127.0.0.1/32", "8085-8086"]`
     - `host` -- a hostname, eg. `"localhost"`, on any network port.
         - **Note**: hostname matching internally functions by monitoring hostname resolution while the process is running.
 This functions by monitoring traffic to `/var/run/nscd/socket` and DNS servers (on port `:53`) and decoding it.
-This capability is therefore only available when syscall tracing is supported, which is currenty limited to Linux systems with `strace` available.
+This capability is therefore only available when syscall tracing is supported, which is currently limited to Linux systems with `strace` available.
         - **Note**: hostname matching can have unexpected outcomes; if a two hostnames resolve to the same IP address, then any network traffic to that IP address will match network policies from either hostname as testtrim cannot identify which hostname was used for that network traffic.
     - `host-port` -- an array of a hostname and a port, eg. `["127.0.0.1/32", 8080]`; notes for `host` still apply
     - `host-port-range` -- an address of a hostname and port range, eg. `["127.0.0.1/32", "8085-8086"]`; notes for `host` still apply